ⓘ Featured image: Pexels

 So, depending on your stronger personality trait and your work approach, there might be a unique entrepreneur path that fits your growth.
 Not sure about your Myers-Briggs personality type?
 We’ve got you covered.

 If you’re the type of person who wants to build their business from scratch and remain in control of the process, you’re probably got a to-do list on your desk.
 You appreciate the importance of business tools and want to understand how to use each of them, from CRM to building a website.
-You are happy to learn as you go, ensuring you get the basics about all business practices and processes.
+You are happy to learn as you go, ensuring you get the basics of all business practices and processes.
 While you are reluctant to outsource or hire at first, your DIY knowledge acts as a guideline when seeking the right person for the job.
 For instance, if you are looking for a CRM tool expert you will go for a candidate who has acquired Salesforce training and has hands-on experience with the tool.

 You’ve always had a knack for fixing things.
 You have a practical and logical approach to situations, which means that you can always think outside the box to find the best possible solution.
 As an entrepreneur, you thrive in an environment where you can use your creative problem-solving skills.
 As a result, you are best suited as a consultant for problematic businesses.
 Similarly, you can also build your profit by buying existing businesses and helping them grow further before selling them again at a higher price.
 It’s worth checking businesses for sale sites and auctions, as you might find a profitable career path.
 Unsure how to approach the whole venture buying process?
 You can reach out to experts.
 For us problem-solver types, what we do best is to see the potential of existing companies and drive them to success.